chinapedia/wikipedia.abstract.en/Page/Coast.md

 Human uses of coasts

-The_CHW_system.png Marbleheadcoastline.jpg.
+.
 Once a fishing port, the harbor is now dedicated to tourism and pleasure boating.
-Observe that the sand and rocks have been darkened by oil slick up to the high-water line.]]
-Beach_at_Msasani_Bay,_Dar_es_Salaam,_Tanzania.JPG Tiburon.jpgs close to the coast, like these in Tiburon, California, may be especially desirable properties.]]
-Vizag-Beach.JPG in India]]
+Observe that the sand and rocks have been darkened by oil slick up to the high-water line.]] s close to the coast, like these in Tiburon, California, may be especially desirable properties.]] in India]]

 More and more of the world's people live in coastal regions.[7]
 Many major cities are on or near good harbors and have port facilities.
 Some landlocked places have achieved port status by building canals.